task123/sim_db/docs/source/install_or_include.rst

 * **Cygwin/MinGW** - The the C and C++ libraries relie on Unix (POSIX) style paths, which Cygwin/MinGW/powershell mimicks.

 (Not propery tested on windows yet.)

+SQLite:
+**sim_db** uses a SQLite database, so a few word to explain why it is NOT listed as a dependency is probably not out of place.
+The sqlite3 Python module used in **sim_db's** command line tool and Python module is part of the Python Standard Library, and therefor included with Python.
+For the C and C++ libraries the SQLite Amalgamation (source code of SQLite in C) is included to remove it as a dependence and too provide a painfree compilation of the libraries.

 License
 =======